Sign Up for Updates

 Types of Health Insurance

-There are different types of health insurance coverage to choose from.
-Some offer basic coverage, while others cover a wide range of services.
-If you need certain services, like maternity, dental, and prescription drugs, check the plan details before you choose a plan to make sure you get the coverage you need.
+Some health insurance coverage offers short-term basic coverage, while others cover a wide range of services for a longer period of time.
+If you need services like maternity, dental or prescription drugs, check the plan details to make sure you get the coverage you need.

-Also called comprehensive or major medical, longer-term is likely the first type of health insurance you might think of.
+Also called comprehensive or major medical, individual and family coverage is likely the first type of health insurance you might think of.
 It covers a wide range of services.

 - Lasts 12 months or longer